phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

 ## Troubleshooting

 1. If you get CUDA out of memory errors:
-   - Reduce batch size
+   - Reduce batch size (e.g., --batch_size 8)
-   - Reduce patch size
+   - Reduce patch size (e.g., --img_size 640)
-   - Use a smaller model (e.g., 's' instead of 'm')
+   - Use a smaller model (e.g., --model_size s)
+   - Close other GPU applications

 2. If inference is slow:
-   - Reduce patch size
+   - Reduce patch size (e.g., --img_size 640)
-   - Use a smaller model
+   - Use a smaller model (e.g., --model_size s)
    - Process fewer images at once
+   - Use a more powerful GPU

 3. If detection quality is poor:
    - Adjust confidence threshold (default: 0.35)
+     - Increase for fewer but more confident detections
+     - Decrease for more detections but potentially more false positives
    - Adjust IoU threshold for NMS (default: 0.45)
+     - Increase to be more strict about overlapping detections
+     - Decrease to allow more overlapping detections
-   - Increase training epochs
+   - Increase training epochs (e.g., --epochs 200)
-   - Use a larger model
+   - Use a larger model (e.g., --model_size l)
+   - Check dataset quality and annotations